wjassim/WARP-Q/README.md

 <div align="left">
 Figure 3: (a)-(g) Pearson and Spearman correlation coefficients for evaluated factors using the Genspeech, TCD-VoIP, P.Sup23 EXP1, and P.Sup23 EXP3 databases, (h) Pearson correlation coefficient as a function of Spearman correlation coefficient for different parameter values across datasets.
 Lower correlation coefficients indicate better results.
 </div >
 </div>

+### Best Set of Parameters

+Tabel 4 of [[1]](https://ietresearch.onlinelibrary.wiley.com/doi/epdf/10.1049/sil2.12151) lists parameter combinations that can provide maximum Pearson and Spearman values for all databases, and therefore, any set of these combinations can be adopted as a default parameter set for the WARP‐Q metric.
+In [[1]](https://ietresearch.onlinelibrary.wiley.com/doi/epdf/10.1049/sil2.12151) and this repository, the following parameter values were chosen as a default set of inputs for the WARP‐Q code because they provide slightly better performance for the Genspeech dataset with maintaining good correlations for other datasets:

+- *--sr = 16000*
+- *--fmax = 5000*
+- *--n_mfcc = 13*
+- *--patch_size = 0.4*
+- *--apply_vad = True*
+- *--sigma = [[1,0],[0,3],[1,3]]*

+The mapping models provided in [Score Mapping](#score-mapping) section were also trained using these values.
+Users can try other values and select the ones that can provide better raw scores depending on their needs and data.
+However, the provided mapping models might give different results as they were trained with our selected paraments shown above.

 ## Citing